-Encouraging regular physical activity is an important thing you can do for the health of your family (as well as your own).
+Encouraging regular physical activity is an important thing you can do for the health of your family, as well as your own health.

-Teaching the children around you the importance of being physically active is an invaluable gift to give a child—one that keeps on giving for a lifetime.
+Teaching the children around you the importance of being physically active is an invaluable gift to give a child—one that will keep on giving for a lifetime.

-In this article, For kids will mention the benefits of exercise for kids and how daily workout improves kids health.
+In this article, For Kids will mention the benefits of exercise for kids and how daily workouts improve kids’ health.

 25 benefits of exercise for kids

-- Burning calories, which helps in losing or maintaining weight.
+- Burning calories, which helps with losing or maintaining weight.

 - Helping to strengthen muscles and bones.

 - Producing endorphins—chemicals that can help children feel more peaceful and happy.
 They can also increase self-esteem and mental clarity, and enhance brain functioning.